 The End Of The World by Russell T Davies, directed by Euros Lyn

-The Doctor and Rose arrive on Platform One in the year Five Billion, where some of the richest beings in the universe have gathered to watch the destruction of the Earth as its Sun erupts into a red giant.
-But one of the attendees is planning on profiting from the event, and has unleashed an army of robotic spiders to take control of the space station.
-Is the mastermind Jabe, the serene Tree?
+The Doctor and Rose arrive on the orbiting Platform One in the year Five Billion.
+Some of the richest beings in the universe have gathered there to watch the destruction of the Earth, as its Sun erupts into a red giant.
+While Rose grapples with the implications of her decision to travel in the TARDIS, an army of robotic spiders takes control of the space station.
+Is the mastermind Jabe, the serene Tree from the Forest of Cheem?
 Cassandra, the last pure human in existence?
 The diminutive Moxx of Balhoon?
-Or the imposing Face of Boe?
+Or the impassive Face of Boe?
 And whoever it is, can the Doctor stop them before Platform One perishes along with the Earth?

 The Unquiet Dead